rxseven/gyararii-api/README.md

 ## Acknowledgements

 Gyararī API is an open-source project built and maintained by [Theerawat Pongsupawat](https://www.linkedin.com/in/pongsupawat/), frontend developer from Chiang Mai, Thailand.

+## Credits

+Gyararī API was bootstrapped with [TypeScript Node Starter](https://github.com/Microsoft/TypeScript-Node-Starter) - a starter template for TypeScript and Node.

 ---